-Increasing opportunities even further is Canyons Promise, which pays first-year college fees for new full-time students.
+Increasing opportunities even further is Canyons Promise, which pays college fees for new full-time students for two years.
 The program, which launched in 2017, allows students to achieve their educational goals by paying their enrollment and student service fees, and providing free computer lab printing, textbooks and instructional supplies.

-The college also has been a pioneer in adopting Open Educational Resources (OER), a term that refers to textbooks and learning resources in the public domain.
-Students consistently point to the high cost of text-books as a significant barrier to their educational goals.
-Most OER textbooks, on the other hand, are free.
-The number of courses using OER materials is growing, and students using them saved an estimated \$4 million last year.
+The college also has been a pioneer in adopting Open Educational Resources (OER) and Zero Textbook Costs (ZTC), terms that refer to textbooks and learning resources in the public domain.
+Students consistently point to the high cost of textbooks as a significant barrier to their educational goals.
+Most OER and ZTC textbooks, on the other hand, are free.
+The number of courses using such materials continues to grow.